preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 **Work on the documentation has just started.**

-Properties that needs to be stored in the Omnia database are added here.
-Also not the comment about GDPR.
+User properties can be c reated here.
+These properties can be shown on the customized user profile cards together with properties from Azure AD and SharePoint.
+They will also be used to manage targeted mobile push notifications and statistics.
+Also note the comment about GDPR.

 .. image:: user-management-properties.png